xarantolus/Collect/API_doc.md

 ![Console Screenshot (Firefox)](github/screenshot-console.png?raw=true)

-If you have any questions or something doesn't work the way you expected it to, feel free to open an issue.
+If you have any questions or something doesn't work the way you expect it to, feel free to open an issue.